guilhermeUpToTask/TasksManeger/task_maneger_project/Jornaul/RoadMap.md

 Create unit test for the models in Fastapi
 Create unit test for the routes in Fastapi
 Develop the components for React
-Create Api integration in React
+Create Api integration in React - check
-Create hooks for the api calls using tanstack query in React Manege the state in each component in React
-Handle Error in React
+Manege the state in each component in React - check Handle Error in React
 Handle Error in Fastapi
 Develop Logging system in Fastapi
-Dockerize React
+Dockerize React - check
-Dockerize Fastapi
+Dockerize Fastapi - check
-Dockerize Postgree
+Dockerize Postgree - check
-Docker compose the network
+Docker compose the network - check
-Setup nginext
+Setup nginext - check
 Create Integration Tests